Immaterial Damage in Insurance: Definition and Coverage

 • Cancellation of a contract following a disaster occurring in a company.

-They occur without any material or physical damage preceding them.
+They occur without any material or bodily damage preceding them.
 Examples:

 • A company suffering financial loss due to a service provider's failure to provide advice.

-• A loss of opportunity due to a delivery delay impacting a business opportunity.
+• A loss of opportunity linked to a delivery delay impacting a business opportunity.

 These damages are more difficult to prove and their compensation depends on the responsibility of the third party involved.